 No Filters Applied

-May 21, 2020 - Assembly Budget Subcommittee No. 3 On Resources and Transportation Hon.
+October 20, 2020 - Presented to: Assembly Budget Subcommittee No. 3 on Resources and Transportation Hon.
 Richard Bloom, Chair

 October 19, 2020 - This post discusses the administration’s recent notice to the Legislature, which estimates state emergency costs of $1.3 billion to fight this year’s wildfires.
 Provides context on the extreme wildfire season of 2020, as well as implications for the state budget.